bwolleb/rlgen/core/modules/Title/readme.md

 ### Optional
 - level: specify level to assign the style to, mandatory if the `style` is a string or a dict

+## Change title level number format
+### Args
+- num: number formatter to use, can be:
+  - a string, which is the formatter to use for level numbers, applied to the specified `level` if provided, all levels otherwise
+  - a list of strings, where each one is the formatter to use for corresponding levels
+  - `null` which clears all current formatting for all levels

+### Optional
+- level: specify level to assign the format to, can only be used if `num` is a string

+## Change title number formatting
+### Args
+- format: python format string to use, can be:
+  - a string, which is the formatter to use for level format, applied to the specified `level` if provided, all levels otherwise
+  - a list of strings, where each one is the formatter to use for corresponding levels
+  - `null` which clears all current formatting for all levels

+### Optional
+- level: specify level to assign the format to, can only be used if `format` is a string

 ## Example
 Insert a simple, level 0 chapter: